I Almost Drowned River Surfing While Boondocking at the RV Dealership

 Almost Dying or Truly Living?

 Here’s a video of what river surfing in Missoula it should look like.

-I broke my own rule of adventure and figured since I just wrapped up a 6 month “Mega RV Surfing Trip” from Mexico to Canada up the west coast that this would be cake (stupid)…
+I broke my own rule of adventure.
+I figured since I just wrapped up a 6 month “Mega RV Surfing Trip” from Mexico to Canada up the west coast that this would be cake (stupid)…

-I figured the biggest danger would be 1 of 2 things; first was without my board it would be exhausting and near impossible to battle the current of the river.
-Second is with the board there’s a danger of the board or leash catching on a rock or something under the water and trapping me.
+I thought the bigger dangers would be 1 of 2 things: first, without my board it would be exhausting and near impossible to battle the current of the river.
+Second, with the board there’s a danger of the board or leash catching on a rock or something under the water and trapping me.

-I carefully made my way out to where I saw people entering the wave the day before before I made my move onto the wave.
+I carefully made my way out to where I saw people entering the wave the day before.
 Just like anything challenging in life, odds are good you will fail the first few times.
 I failed miserably at getting up on the wave.
 It’s very different from standing up on a wave in the ocean.
 That’s when things turned ugly.
 The water was SO POWERFUL and in what seemed like seconds I was swept 1/2 mile downriver and out of sight from Danielle.
 I’ve never had to fight so hard to get to shore in my life.
 I had NOTHING left in my tank of energy but somehow kept fighting and I estimate it took me about a mile to finally hit shore.
-I layed on the river bank for what seemed forever before finally getting the strength to climb up onto the trail.
+I laid on the river bank for what seemed forever before finally getting the strength to climb up onto the trail.
 Danielle was moving quickly on the trail downriver to find out what happened to her husband.
 I couldn’t talk and could barely muster the energy to make it back to the truck where I proceeded to dry heave for 5 minutes.
-I haven’t been sick from a workout since high school wrestling haha!Luckily I have the entire ordeal on video but we’re way backed up with all of our content so you’ll have to subscribe to our Youtube Channel and wait for it to come out.
+I haven’t been that sick from a workout since high school wrestling haha!Luckily, I have the entire ordeal on video but we’re way backed up with all of our content so you’ll have to subscribe to our Youtube Channel and wait for it to come out.